HITECHCRIME/HC_SG125_Kiddar/README.md

 MOTHNODE_Kiddar (was kidder, then kidda, then i was like “i want unique names and lore” so music video and accompanying content will extend the story beyond lyrics alone)

+/// UPLINK ESTABLISHED_
+„let them know we already on the brink themes of death pulling us out of sync aye approach so distinct, so distinct yeah” .

+This feels like one of these song vids on YouTube that loops the animation. .

+Did some additional audio editing of prototype HC_SG125 which was first named Kidder, then Kidda, now Kiddar since I want it to be lore related.
+Slang for a specific place in @hitechcrime universe.
+But shhh!
+Not telling just yet you #cyberpunk buffs :) . /// NODE STEMS_
+#aggrotrap #trapcore #trapmetal #prototype #metal #rap #trap #polskirap #darktrap #hitechcrime #universe #lore #cyber #futura #techwear #humanedge #red #cyberpunk2077 #cyberpunks #cyberpunktheme #nofuture #newfuture . /// ADD_
+I’d like to thank everyone for the words of support and kindness.
+Appreciate each and every one of you, you know who you are, Helve Operatives.

 **Title:** Kidder / **Featuring:** MOTHNODE